 English is well established as the most useful world language.
 The largest demand for second language instruction in the world is for English.
 Whether we like it or not, English dominates in business, science, travel and popular culture, not to mention the Internet.
-It takes forever for Chinese to learn English.
+It takes forever for the Chinese to learn English.
 A lot of Chinese have learnt it for over 15 years, throughout their whole education process, while they still can not use it as a tool to communicate.

-I am not saying that I speak perfect English, but at least I don’t have many problems to engage in a daily life conversation in English.
+I am not saying that I speak perfect English, but at least I don’t have many problems engaging in a daily life conversation in English.
 Here I want to share my experiences of learning English.

 Some people claim that speaking is the most important element in language learning.
 I am afraid I don’t agree.
-Of course being able to speak in a language is the essential of learning that language.
+Of course, being able to speak in a language is the essence of learning that language.
 But it should not go prior to other factors.
 You can never speak unless you are ready to speak.

 Listening is more important to me.
-Not just listen to it for only once, you have to listen to the same material again and again, until it has strong impression in your mind and imbed it to your subconscious.
+Not just listen to it for only once, you have to listen to the same material again and again, until it has a strong impression in your mind and imbed it to your subconscious.
 Only to that extent can you master the way to express something profoundly.
 And you can say the same thing like a native speaker when it comes to the similar circumstance.